tchris159/Machine-Learning-Projects/README.md

 #### Algorithms Include:

-Supervised learning methods: Decision Trees, Random Forests, K Means Clustering, K Nearest Neighbors, Logistic Regression, Support Vector Machines,
+Machine learning: Decision Trees, Random Forests, K Means Clustering, K Nearest Neighbors, Logistic Regression, Support Vector Machines,

+#### Convolutional Neural Network:

+Used for predicting a species through labeled image data.
+The program takes in an input image, assigns importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.
+The structure of nodes/neurons is modelled after the brain.

+3 Covolutional layers are used for improved performance, flattening techniques are used as well.
+It is a feedforward CNN, and through training, the errors are backpropagated and weights are continually adjusted.

 #### Lending Club Data Set: